ALTERNATIVE MEDICINE FOR ORAL CARE

-Disclaimer: Here at Aria Dental, we would like to note that only your prescribing doctor should take you off any medications you currently taking.
-We encourage each patient to do their own research as whether these homeopathic remedies are right for them or not and consult with their medical doctors.
-We have not studied and research about any of these remedies and we do not take any responsibility.
+Disclaimer: Here at Aria Dental, we would like to note that only your prescribing doctor should take you off any medications you are currently taking.
+We encourage each patient to do their own research as to whether these homeopathic remedies are right for them or not and consult with their medical doctors.
+We have not studied and researched any of these remedies and we do not take any responsibility.

 Herbal Remedies and CBD

-An herbal approach to medicine has been used for centuries to cure diseases, and it was even used in American until about the 1950s, when modern pharmaceutical entered healthcare scene.
-Many modern drugs come with undesirable side effects, drug dependency, and addiction, which usually forcing people to take additional medication to curb those effects.
-Some of these modern medicines are antibiotics, pain medications and sleeping bills with many side effects.
+An herbal approach to medicine has been used for centuries to cure diseases, and it was even used in America until about the 1950s when modern pharmaceuticals entered the healthcare scene.
+Many modern drugs come with undesirable side effects, drug dependency, and addiction, which usually force people to take additional medication to curb those effects.
+Some of these modern medicines are antibiotics, pain medications, and sleeping pills with many side effects.

 WHAT IS CBD OIL?

-Hemp, a cultivar of the Cannabis Sativa Plant, have two major chemical compounds: Cannabidiol (CBD) and Tetrahydrocannabinol (THC).
-CBD lacks the THC responsible for psychoactive effects of cannabis.
+Hemp, a cultivar of the Cannabis Sativa Plant, has two major chemical compounds: Cannabidiol (CBD) and Tetrahydrocannabinol (THC).
+CBD lacks the THC responsible for the psychoactive effects of cannabis.

-CBD has been making headline in the past few years due to studies that show it may help with issues like pain, inflammation, and anxiety.
+CBD has been making headlines in the past few years due to studies that show it may help with issues like pain, inflammation, and anxiety.

 Potential Benefits of CBD for Better Dental & Oral Health